github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ```

 2. In the repository where you installed your app, create a new pull request.
 3. In your terminal tab where the server is running, you should see debug output that contains linting errors.
 The linting errors are printed without any formatting.
-You can use a web tool like [JSON formatter](https://jsonformatter.org/) to format your JSON output like the following example, so it's easier to read.
+You can copy and paste your debug output into a web tool like [JSON formatter](https://jsonformatter.org/), to format your JSON output like the following example:

    ```json
    {